 - Underwriting comes first: we write risks in the location that makes sense at the time, where the demand is, at a price based on underwriting expertise.
-Tax rate and tax jurisdiction do not drive our underwriting decisions - Effectively balance risk and return: we make sure we are efficiently structured to access the right business and produce the best returns we can for our shareholders but have no appetite to fall foul of any regulation, including tax - Operate nimbly through the cycle: we monitor tax developments in tax legislation and sentiment around the world and assess the impacts on the Group
+Tax rate and tax jurisdiction do not drive our underwriting decisions. - Balance risk and return through the cycle: we make sure we are efficiently structured to access the right business and produce the best returns we can for our shareholders but have no appetite to fall foul of any regulation, including tax. - Insurance market employer of choice: maintain a positive culture and the ability to retain and attract talent.
+Fostering a positive, sustainable business culture with low tolerance for tax risk.

 Our approach to tax is aligned to our business strategy where applicable; as part of our business we aim to achieve compliance with all tax obligations.
-Our operations are driven by commercial purpose with a view to enhancing shareholder return while maintaining a low tolerance towards all aspects of tax risk.
+Whilst we monitor tax developments in tax legislation and sentiment around the world and assess the impacts on the Group, our operations are driven by commercial purpose with a view to enhancing shareholder return while maintaining a low tolerance towards all aspects of tax risk.